GhostofGoes/Astolfo/README.md

 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

-Discord status (aka Rich Presence) for the Funimation app on Windows 10.
+Discord status (aka Rich Presence) for Windows 10 Microsoft store apps.
+Currently, I am working on support for Crunchyroll and Funimation, with goals of expanding it to Netflix, Rooster Teeth, and others in the future.

 ## Usage